13shayan82/Discord-Server-Leaver/README.md

+**Notice:** This script is far from perfect, and comes without any warranty.
+Your mileage may vary.

 ## How To Setup :gear:

 - Insert your account token(s) into the tokens.txt file.
 (One account ID per line, recommended 1)